JelleZijlstra/taxonomy/docs/person.md

 - _unspecified_: Default naming convention for unchecked names.
 These are generally treated similarly to Western names.
-- _western_: Catch-all naming convention for names from most European and some other languages.
+- _general_: Catch-all naming convention for names from most European and some other languages.
 This should perhaps be split up further; for example, Brazilians sometimes have long lists of names where it is not clear which names are parts of the family name and which are given names.